Starling Bank Limited

 Training and Development

-All Directors receive ongoing training and development to enhance their roles as Board and Board Committee members.
+All Directors receive ongoing learning and development updates to enhance their roles as Board and Board Committee members.
 Starling’s Non-Executive Directors engage fully in this process.
-Throughout the year, the Directors are kept apprised of their legal and regulatory duties.
-They participate in strategic deep-dive discussions with the Executive and receive detailed briefings from external advisors on new and emerging regulatory, legislative and market developments.
+Throughout the year, the Directors are kept apprised of their legal and regulatory duties, and invited to request any areas that they would like specific training on.

 A murmuration of starlings